Orzo Pasta Salad Recipe

-No, that's not rice — it's orzo, a Mediterranean pasta that resembles rice.
-It cooks up quickly and absorbs vinaigrette while keeping its shape like no other, making it ideal for outdoor parties and picnics.
-This recipe calls for a variety of Mediterranean-influenced ingredients: fresh and sun-dried tomatoes, feta cheese, and olives.
-Take one bite, and it's almost like you're vacationing on a Grecian isle, almost.
+No, that's not rice — it's orzo, an Italian pasta that resembles rice.
+It cooks up quickly and absorbs vinaigrette and sauce while keeping its shape like no other, making it ideal for outdoor parties and picnics.
+This recipe calls for a variety of Mediterranean-influenced ingredients like fresh and sun-dried tomatoes, feta cheese, and olives.
+Take one bite, and it's almost like you're vacationing on a Grecian isle.
+Almost.

 1/4 cup red wine vinegar